ptvan/ptvan.github.io/_posts/2022-01-10-management-books-and-workshops.md

 - Reserve 15 minutes on Monday morning to block out your calendar for focus times or important tasks and cancel unnecessary meetings for the week.

+- Be prepared to give instructions at least 3 times, especially when given verbally and/or the information is highly technical.

+- Don't be afraid to experiment and tweak your team culture.

+- Do not take obstacles personally, even if they came from a specific person.
+Go above or around them.

 - Deliver criticisms in a "sandwich" format: start and end with a praise (_Note_: _The Making of A Manager_ below disagrees with this approach, saying it buries the criticism and gives a false sense of progress when you're seeking a correction).

 ### The Making of A Manager (2019)